icbi-lab/scirpy-paper/case-study/analysis-wu2020.md

       extension: .md
       format_name: markdown
       format_version: '1.2'
-      jupytext_version: 1.3.2
+      jupytext_version: 1.3.3
 ---

-# Analysis of 3k T cells from cancer
+# Analysis of 140k T cells from cancer
+~100k of which have TCR

 <!-- #raw raw_mimetype="text/restructuredtext" -->
 In this tutorial, we re-analize single-cell TCR/RNA-seq data from Wu et al (:cite:`Wu2020`)